- About ERC

 Aerts is excited that PROSPERITY has rocked assumptions.
 “The purpose was to test the theory.
 And luckily the outcome was that the theory was not good,” she comments.
 “Imagine if we had confirmed the theory – that would have been boring, right?”

 Her groundbreaking work in the project won her a prestigious award in 2012: the Francqui prize, also known as the Belgian Nobel Prize.
-Aerts is the first – and as of 2016 still the only – woman to have received this distinction in the exact sciences, and she doesn’t intend to rest on her laurels.
+Aerts is the first and still only woman to have received this distinction in the Exact Sciences, and she doesn’t intend to rest on her laurels.